jhonyalmeida/octo-events/README.md

 application.port=7000
 ```

-The `create-on-startup` property will automatically drop and create the application database when set to _true_.
-After first execution, it should be set to _false_.
+The `create-on-startup` property will automatically create the application database when set to _true_.
+After first execution, it can be set to _false_.

 * Configure a web hook in your repository at <https://github.com> and point the url to the application `POST /events` endpoint.
 Further help in this task can be found at <https://developer.github.com/webhooks/configuring/>.